Convergence of Fast Policy Iteration in Markov Games and Robust MDPs: Conclusion

 Historically, solving Markov games and robust MDPs has involved choosing between a slow method that always converges, or a fast method that may never finish.
 Attempts have been made to provide a solution with both speed and convergence guarantees, such as the algorithm of Filar and Tolwinski, but such attempts have failed.
 RCPI is a simple solution which provides the best possible worst-case convergence rate, and empirically performs as fast if not faster than any method proposed before it.

 It remains to be seen if there is a way to fix the algorithm of Filar and Tolwinski that keeps the Newtonian interpretation of PAI with $\psi_2(\bm{v})^2$ as the objective function.
 Such a solution could provide insight into how to deal with discontinuities caused by the min and max operations more generally.
 It is not known how to optimize the hyperparameter of RCPI $m$ which could reduce the level of knowledge required to use RCPI effectively.
-We suspect that there is no optimal selection of $m$ and that increasing it has the potential to reduce the expected solve time while increasing the runtime upperbound.